 Patient History Sue came to my clinic for evaluation of chronic headache and chronic neck pain.
 6 years earlier, she had suffered a laceration and fracture at the right occipital area of the skull.
 Over the next 2 years, complete numbness at the distribution of the greater occipital nerve (area of the scalp on one […]

 Even the most nutritious of diets fails to provide essential nutrients at optimal levels.
 A diet that is 75% fruits/vegetables and %25 lean meat is best, yet because of modern agriculture and lifestyle, one should still supplement.
 I’m often asked what supplements are most important.
 Based on the research that I’ve read, these 5 are the most important. […]

-Michael Allen shot and produced a great video that highlights our clinic.
+Michael Allen shot and produced a great video that highlights our group.
 A good mix of doctor and patient interviews.
 Thanks, Mike.
 It looks great.